RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 `oc rollout status -w dc/payment`

-Wait for that command to report replication controller `payment-1` successfully rolled out before continuing.
+Wait for that command to report `replication controller payment-1 successfully rolled out` before continuing.

+> **NOTE:**
->`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don't have any liveness check configured.
+>  Even if the rollout command reports success the application may not be ready yet and the reason for

-And now we can access using curl once again to find all inventories:
+> that is that we currently don't have any liveness check configured.

 * Testing the Application

-Go to `Workloads > Pods` on the left menu then search `kafka-cluster` pods.
-Click on `my-cluster-kafka-0` pod:
+Go to _Workloads > Pods_ on the left menu then search `kafka-cluster` pods.
+Click on the `my-cluster-kafka-0` pod:

 ![payment]({% image_path my-cluster-kafka-0.png %})

-Click on `Terminal` tab then execute the following `kafka-console-consumer.sh`:
+We will watch the Kafka topic via a CLI to confirm the messages are being sent/received in Kafka.
+Click on the _Terminal_ tab in OpenShift (not in CodeReady!) then execute the following command:

 `bin/kafka-console-consumer.sh --topic payments --bootstrap-server localhost:9092`

 ![payment]({% image_path kafka-console-consumer.png %})

+Keep this tab open to act as a debugger for Kafka messages.

-Let's produce a new topic message using `curl` command in CodeReady Workspaces `Terminal`:
+Let's produce a new topic message using `curl` command in CodeReady Workspaces _Terminal_:

+First, fetch the URL of our new payment service and store it in an environment variable:

 `export URL="http://$(oc get route | grep payment | awk '{print $2}')"`

+Then execute this to HTTP POST a message to our payment service with an example order :

 ~~~shell
 curl -i -H 'Content-Type: application/json' -X POST -d'{"key": "12321","total": 232.23, "creditCard": {"number": "4232454678667866","expiration": "04/22","nameOnCard": "Jane G Doe"}, "billingAddress": "123 Anystreet, Pueblo, CO 32213", "name": "Jane Doe"}' $URL
 ~~~

+The payment service will recieve this _order_ and produce a _payment_ result on the Kafka _payment_ topic.
 You will see the following result in `Pod Terminal`:

 ~~~shell
 {"orderId":"12321","paymentId":"40173","remarks":"Payment of 232.23 succeeded for Jane Doe CC details: {\"number\":\"4232454678667866\",\"expiration\":\"04/22\",\"nameOnCard\":\"Jane G Doe\"}","status":"COMPLETED"}